Microsoft Project Review

 Key Takeaways:

-• Microsoft Project has some tried-and-tested tools for project management that are great for basic use.
+- Microsoft Project has some tried-and-tested tools for project management that are great for Agile methodologies and traditional methodologies like Waterfall.

 Microsoft software products can be hit-and-miss.
 Some work well, while others have continuous bugs and functionality issues.
 However, we consciously decided to go into the review of Microsoft Project with an open mind.
 Things started well enough, but it wasn’t long before the software felt dated and incomplete.